toleary519/Scheduler/README.md

 Interview Scheduler is a single-page scheduling app where one can book, edit or delete appointments for a given week.

-Interview Scheduler primarily uses React and SCSS, as well as Jest and Cypress for testing.
+Interview Scheduler primarily uses React, JSX and SCSS, as well as Jest and Cypress for testing.

 ## Getting Started